tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/操作指南/诊断工具/流量镜像/管理流量镜像_intl_en.md

 4. In the pop-up window, configure the information as follows:
    1. For **Tag key**, enter the key name or select one from the drop-down list.
    2. For **Tag value**, enter the key value.
->?A tag key may be null or have multiple values.
+>?A tag key may be null or contains multiple values.
 >
    3. (Optional) Click **Add** and configure **Tag key** and **Tag value** to add a tag.
    4. After completing the configuration, click **OK**.